Adjective: united yoo'nI-tid

 See also: agreed, allied, amalgamate, amalgamated, coalesced, coalescent, coalescing, cohesive, collective, confederate, confederative, conjugate, conjugated, conjunct, consolidated, coupled, federate, federated, fused, in agreement, in league, incorporate, incorporated, integrated, joint, married, merged, nonsegmental, one, suprasegmental, tied, undivided, unified, unitary, unpartitioned, unsegmented

-Type of: alter, change, fall in, feature, get together, have, integrate, join, modify
+Type of: alter, bear on, change, concern, fall in, feature, have, have to do with, integrate, join, modify, pertain, refer, relate, touch, touch on

 Encyclopedia: United, Solidary and Responsible Guadeloupe